linode/docs/docs/applications/configuration-management/monitoring-salt-minions-with-beacons/index.md

 The inotify beacon only works on OSes that have inotify kernel support.
 Currently this excludes FreeBSD, macOS, and Windows.
 {{< /note >}}

 1. On the Salt master create a `minion.d` directory to store the beacon configuration file:

         mkdir /srv/salt/files/minion.d

-1. Now, create a beacon that will emit an event every time your `nginx.conf` file changes on your minion.
+1. Now create a beacon that will emit an event every time the `nginx.conf` file changes on your minion.
 Create the `/etc/salt/minion.d/beacons.conf` file and add the following lines:

     {{< file "/etc/salt/minion.d/beacons.conf" yaml >}}
 beacons: